davidfearne/howhappyslondon/README.md

 The item required is determined by the `i` parameter in the request string.
 Currently we support

 1. Wether Data courtesy of the MetOffice
-  1. Current tempreature in London determined by the `i=tempreature`
+  1. Current tempreature in London determined by the `i=temperature`
   2. Chance of rainfall determined by the `i=precipitation`
   3. Predicted type of wether `i=weathertype`